katedee/katedee.github.io/home.md

 title:
 permalink: /
 ---
+>**NOTE: This site is very much a work-in-progress** Coding for the templates is done, and now I'm just writing endless instructions (thorough, meant for code beginners).
+If you happen to stumble upon this site and are interested, you can [follow me on bluesky](https://bsky.app/profile/thisiskatedee.bsky.social), or [sign up for my newsletter](https://katedee.kit.com/5f09b51f69), where I'll announce updates until this is ready.

 Hi everyone!

 My name is Kate Drwecka, I’m a cartoonist and designer based in Canada.
 I’ve been independently making and publishing comics for quite some time now, and I also have some basic coding skills that I’ve picked up along the way.